JingKaiNg/Assignment-1/README.md

 # Testing
 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:
-1. Contact form:
+1. RSVP form:
 i.
-Go to the "Contact Us" page ii.
-Try to submit the empty form and verify that an error message about the required fields appears iii.
-Try to submit the form with an invalid email address and verify that a relevant error message appears iv.
-Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+Go to the SHOWS page
+ii.
+Try to click om the RSVP button iii.
+See if it brings you to another page for you to complete a form

+2. RSVP form:
+i.
+Go to the Discography page
+ii.
+Try to click on the spotify gallery view iii.
+See if you can listen to the music.

 # Credits
-# Content
-•	The text for section Y was copied from the Wikipedia article Z

 # Media
 Happiness Begins poster: https://i.scdn.co/image/ab67616d0000b273de1a3a5eaa0c75bb18e7b597 A little bit albulm poster:  https://i.scdn.co/image/ab67616d0000b2736052733814bd844a5955f1b1